treverson/dev.bitshares.works/core/intro/tour_of_env.md

 ## Development Environments and Requirements

-BitShares offers you to install BitShares-Core into different platforms; **Ubuntu (x64), OSx, and Windows**.
+BitShares offers you to install BitShares-Core into different platforms; **Linux:Ubuntu (x64), OSx, and Windows**.
 There are  dependencies to check when you download OpenSSL and  Boost.
 Please make sure which versions you downloaded.

 Also, if you are a Windows user, you have other two choices to install BitShares Core to your Windows (x64) Operation System.
 One is **CLI-Wallet tools for Windows (x64)**, another is **Windows SubSystem for Linux (WSL)**.